teemu-hakala/debugging-masterclass/README.md

 >
 >Tip: Even if the build fails, the debugger might appear to function, since it's been coded to assume the build is successful if there is a program with the correct name in the launch phase of the debugging.
 >
->Tip: When you need to give input from the stdin to the program you are debugging, use `externalConsole: true` to achieve this.
+>Tip: When you need to give input from the stdin to the program you are debugging, use `"externalConsole": true` to achieve this.
 >
 >Tip: Any file you wish to debug must be added as a source to the compilation phase.
 Use the wildcard *.c to select all .c files of a directory.
 >